-Prerequisite: COMP 1113 Computer Fundamentals with grade "C" or
+Prerequisite: COMP 1113 Computer Fundamentals with grade "C" or better.
 This course emphasizes features, functions, and terminology of electronic spreadsheets in support of project development and business management.
 Students learn to create, edit and format worksheets, develop and format charts and tables, and work with formulas, functions and "what if?" conditions.

-COMP 1413 Document Processing
+COMP 1413 Document Processing 3 cr.
+Sem: S 3 Lec.
+Hrs./week

-Sem: S

 Prerequisite: COMP 1113 Computer Fundamentals with grade "C" or better.
 This course emphasizes features and terminology of a word processing application in support of project development and business management.
 Hands-on skills are used to enter, edit, and format tables and documents.
 Students will create business letters, memoranda, reports, forms and merged documents.